multiversx/mx-locked-egld-aggregator-service/Readme.md

 5.2. **Via integration test**
 - inside `service.spec.ts` update the `provider` and the `network` with your data and run the tests
-- note that the `should check the total staked amount is equal to the sum of all staking addresses` test is skipped by default so make sure to un-skip it
+- note that the test suite is skipped by default so make sure to un-skip it

 5.3. **Via own unit test**
 - define your own `<providerName>.spec.ts` test file inside `apps/aggregator/test` directory and write your own unit tests that ensure the correct functionality